alan2207/bulletproof-react/README.md

 ## Contributing

 Contributions are always welcome!
-You can contribute to this repo by:
+If you have any ideas, suggestions, fixes, feel free to contribute.
+You can do that by going through the following steps:

 1. Clone this repo
 2. Create a branch: `git checkout -b your-feature`